 You do not need previous gardening knowledge or experience to enrol on this course.

-- Pay the total course fee in one sum of £395 and also receive a special Gift from our selection – free.
-Please click here to view the gifts
+- Pay the total course fee of £395 in one sum and also receive a special gift from our selection – free

-- Pay with a deposit of £95 now, followed by 6 instalments of £50
+- Pay a deposit of just £95, followed by 6 instalments of £50